- Chart

 Overview

-The JPMorgan BetaBuilders USD Investment Grade Corporate Bond ETF (BBIG) seeks to track the investment results of an index composed of USD-denominated, investment-grade corporate bonds.
-It aims to provide broad exposure to the U.S. corporate bond market.
+The JPMorgan BetaBuilders USD Investment Grade Corporate Bond ETF seeks to track the performance of an index composed of U.S. dollar-denominated investment-grade corporate bonds.
+Its primary focus is on providing broad exposure to this segment of the fixed-income market.

 Reputation and Reliability